floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 * Restart Dashboards/Kibana, which will clear all cached files
 * Stop Dashboards/Kibana, and install the new version of the plugin

-## The Dashboards/Kibana server user

-### Adding the Dashboards/Kibana server user
+## Adding the Dashboards/Kibana server user

-Dashboards/Kibana uses a unique user internally to talk to OpenSearch/Elasticsearch when performing management calls.
+Dashboards/Kibana uses a special user internally to talk to OpenSearch/Elasticsearch when performing management calls.
 The username and password for this user are configured in `opensearch_dashboards.yml`/`kibana.yml`.

 On the OpenSearch/Elasticsearch side, make sure that this user has the required permissions.
 If you use the Search Guard demo configuration, you can either use the `kibanaserver` user account, or you can map a different user to the  built-in role `SGS_KIBANA_SERVER`.